Date | Day | Time | Week no. | Presenter | Affil. | Dept. Contact | Title |

 2026-03-26 | Thursday | 11am | 9 | Stuart Thomson | University of Bristol | Doireann O'Kiely | Driven interfacial hydrodynamics, and some physics-informed machine learning |

-2026-04-02 | Thursday | 11am | 10 | Cornelius Fritz | Trinity college Dublin | David O'Sullivan | Scalable Durational Event Models: Application to Physical and Digital Interactions |
+2026-04-02 | Thursday | 11am | 10 | Cornelius Fritz | Trinity College Dublin | David O'Sullivan | Scalable Durational Event Models: Application to Physical and Digital Interactions |

-2026-04-08 | Wednesday | 11am | 11 | Chris Howland | University College Dublin | Doireann O'Kiely | TBC |
+2026-04-08 | Wednesday | 11am | 11 | Chris Howland | University College Dublin | Doireann O'Kiely | Convection and phase changes in environmental flows |

-2026-04-15 | Wednesday | 11am | 12 | Carl Scarrott | University of Galway | Shirin Moghaddam | TBC |
+2026-04-16 | Thursday | 11am | 12 | Carl Scarrott | University of Galway | Shirin Moghaddam | Bayes-ically Fair: Bayesian Ranking of Olympic Medal Performances |

-2026-04-23 | Thursday | 11am | 13 | Andrew Keane | University College Cork | James Gleeson | TBC |
+2026-04-23 | Thursday | 11am | 13 | Andrew Keane | University College Cork | James Gleeson | Fragmented tipping of the Atlantic Meridional Ocean Circulation |

 AY 2025-2026 Semester 2 Seminar Schedule